diningPhilosopher64/MATLAB-extension-for-vscode/README.md

 To configure the extension, go to the extension settings and select from the available options.

 ### MATLAB Install Path Setting
 If you have MATLAB installed on your system, the extension automatically checks the system path for the location of the MATLAB executable.
 If the MATLAB executable is not on the system path, you may need to manually set the `matlab.installPath` setting to the full path of your MATLAB installation.
+For example, `C:\Program Files\MATLAB\R2022b` (Windows&reg;), `/Applications/MATLAB_R2022b.app` (macOS), or `/usr/local/MATLAB/R2022b` (Linux&reg;).

 You can determine the full path of your MATLAB installation by using the `matlabroot` command in MATLAB.

 For example, run the `matlabroot` command in the MATLAB Command Window.
 ```